LuisPeregrinaPSL/C4C2020/README.md

 ### Roadmap:

 ### IBM Services and Open Sources components/services

-- Kibana / Elastic Search
+**Kibana / Elastic Search**

-- Ionic framework
+**Ionic framework:**
-We use the Ionic 4 framework for application development; this framework uses Angular 7 with TypeScript for the code, CSS preprocessing using SASS.
-Ionic leverages the application building duties to Apache Cordova, which in turn uses Node.js as its backbone, connecting to the Node.js & Cloudant application we developed on IBM Cloud.
+Ionic 4 framework was used for application development; this framework uses Angular 7 with TypeScript for the code, CSS preprocessing using SASS.
+Ionic leverages the application building duties to Apache Cordova, which in turn uses Node.js as its backbone, connecting to the **Node.js & Cloudant application running on IBM Cloud.**